Code-Institute-Submissions/king-metric/README.md

 First and foremost, the essential elements that had to be in place were:

 - **Responsiveness**: The website has to be fully responsive and adapt to different screen sizes.
-- **Interactivity**: The site has to provide users with interactivity.
-With the ability to interact with it in different ways.
+- **Interactivity**: The site has to provide users with interactivity and with more than just one type to demonstrate different managements of JS.
 - **Simplicity**: The website has to be simple, easy to navigate, read and interact.

 This project was developed to be presented as Milestone 2 for CI's Full Stack Software Development course.
 MS2 requires the explicit use of Javascript to provide site visitors with interactivity, so the decision was made to focus on a simple overall website, but with clear, interactive elements in it.